 There’s a new sub-clause 6.3 Planning of changes which deals with changes to the management system and requires any changes to be considered from the point of view of their purpose and consequences, the integrity of the ISMS, the resources available, and whether any changes to responsibilities and authorities are involved.
 This will require a simple planning process to be in place, with evidence that these areas have been considered.

 Within Clause 9 (Performance evaluation) sub-clauses 9.2 (Internal audit) and 9.3 (Management review) have been further subdivided into 9.2.1 General, 9.2.2 Internal audit program, 9.3.1 General, 9.3.2 Management review inputs and 9.3.3 Management review results respectively.
 The two sub-headings in Clause 10 have been swapped around.
-This is mainly to aid readability and to match the latest definition of Annex SL (also known as the “Harmonized Structure”).
+This is mainly to aid readability and to match the latest definition of Annex SL (also known as the “Harmonised Structure”).

 The new Annex A controls